What size tank is best for a juvenile bearded dragon?

 A starter kit, usually a tank packaged with other necessary items like UVB lamps and substrate, may seem like a good idea.

-However, in the long run, these extra components tend not to last as long and be of lower quality.
+However, these extra components tend not to last as long and be of lower quality in the long run.

 This means you will most likely have to buy more of these components in the long run.

-The more cost-effective solution is to buy the tank, UVB bulbs, and substrate separately from each other.
+The more cost-effective solution is to buy the tank, UVB bulbs, and substrate separately.

 This guarantees the quality of each item you need.